 You Must Have Earned Enough Work Credits

 When you work and pay Social Security taxes, you earn these credits based on your income.
 The average worker earns four credits per year.
-For 2021, you receive one credit for each $1,470 you earn, up to the maximum of four credits.
-In turn, you only need to earn $5,880 to receive all four credits.
+For 2023, you receive one credit for each $1,640 you earn, up to the maximum of four credits.
+In turn, you only need to earn $6,560 to receive all four credits.

 We can also review your finances for other earnings we can deduct from your monthly income amount.
 These finances may include anything from stock dividends to the proceeds from a rental property.
-You can earn money from investments in addition to getting SSDI without jeopardizing your benefits.
+You can earn money from investments in addition to getting SSDI without jeopardizing your eligibility for benefits.

 You Must Meet the SSA’s Definition of Disabled